About the Freedom of Information Act

 - There are no time limits on how far back someone can gain access to information, it is as far back as we hold the information

-You may first wish to search the Trust website to find out if the information you require has already been published before requesting information under the Freedom of Information Act general rights of access.
+You may first wish to search the Trust website to find out if the information you require has already been published before requesting information under the Freedom of Information Act.

-How to request information under the Freedom of Information general rights of access
+How to request information under the Freedom of Information Act

-Your request for information must be in writing, include a name and address for correspondence (email address is also acceptable) and describe the information that you are requesting, giving us enough detail about the information in order to allow us to correctly identify and find it.
+Your request for information must be in writing (this can be by email), include a name and address for correspondence (an email address is acceptable) and describe the information that you are requesting, giving us enough detail about the information in order to allow us to correctly identify and find it.

-All requests should be sent to the FOI Office.
+All requests should be sent to the FOI Office at:

-The Trust's target for meeting requests for information is twenty working days.
+We are required to respond to requests for information in 20 working days.
 Applicants will be kept informed if any delays appear likely.